MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/feature-availability.md

 -   Windows Server 2016 and above

 >[!NOTE]
 >Some capabilities of Windows Defender Application Control are only available on specific Windows versions.
-Learn more about the [Defender App Guard feature availability](feature-availability.md).
+See below to learn more.

 | Capability  | WDAC | AppLocker   |
 |-------------|------|-------------|